 They are commonly used to make smoothies, salad dressings, or soups (hot and cold).
 On the other hand, processors are capable of mixing both soft and solid ingredients in a variety of cuts and consistencies (chop, shred, grate, etc.) using different blade attachments.
 Though there are areas of overlap between the two appliances, there are some tasks that one is better at performing than the other.

 Ultimately, both are essential in a well-equipped kitchen.
-The difference of the two appliances can be seen in the shape and design of their respective blades and containers.
+The difference between the two appliances can be seen in the shape and design of their respective blades and containers.

 Blenders are narrow and deep with a small and fast fixed blade, making them more suitable for pureeing softer ingredients and liquids.
 Depending on the strength of the blade and power of the unit, some blenders are capable of crushing ice to include in frozen drinks and smoothies.